xuesu/Arxived-LLM-Jailbreak/README.md

 #### 7. **Missing Information & Caveats**
 - The extracted text from pdf content appears to be incomplete.
 Additional details may be present in the full paper.
 The paper does not specify any limitations or challenges faced during implementation, nor does it provide empirical results for comparison against prior methods.
+### Self-Deception: Reverse Penetrating the Semantic Firewall of Large Language Models
+### 1. Summary of this text
+This paper investigates the jailbreak problem in Large Language Models (LLMs) and introduces an automatic jailbreak method, termed "self-deception," which can bypass semantic firewalls.
+Aimed at enhancing security, the authors generated 2,520 attack payloads across six languages targeting violations such as violence, hate, and pornography.
+Experimental results showed a success rate of 86.2% for GPT-3.5-Turbo and 67% for GPT-4, revealing the effectiveness of the approach.
+The authors highlight the need for clearer explanations of the principles behind these attacks and defenses while planning to open-source their work for further research in LLM manipulation.

+### 2. Related Metadata
+- Tools/Algorithms created: Self-deception attack method for LLM jailbreak.
+- Benchmarks introduced: Not specified in the provided text.
+- Codebase/Data URL: "All experimental code and raw data will be released as open-source."
+- Evaluated LLMs: GPT-3.5-Turbo, GPT-4.
+- Attack/Defense Techniques: Self-deception attack, semantic firewall.
+- Frameworks Critiqued: Not referenced in this section.

+### 3. Main Contributions
+- **Novel Ideas**: This paper presents "self-deception" as a new automatic jailbreak method targeting LLMs.
+- **Key Problems Addressed**: It addresses the inadequacies of current semantic-level defenses against crafted attacks, specifically focusing on the lack of automatic construction methods for jailbreak prompts.
+- **Relation to Existing Work**: It builds upon the idea of semantic-level defenses while challenging their robustness with automated, sophisticated attacks.

+### 4. Methods & Approach
+- **Experimental Setup**: The experiments were conducted on an i9 CPU with 32GB RAM using the OpenAI API for creating test payloads.
+- **Training Details**: Not specified in the provided text.
+- **Datasets Used**: Generated payloads in six languages using three types of violations.
+- **Technical Details**: The semantic firewall is conceptualized as a rule-based system defining violations, where similarity thresholds determine passed or blocked prompts.

+### 5. Findings & Empirical Results
+- **Success Rates**: The success rates for the self-deception attack were 86.2% for GPT-3.5-Turbo and 67% for GPT-4.
+- **Evaluation Metrics**: The findings were not explicitly compared to prior benchmarks but indicated higher success rates than existing jailbreak prompts.
+- **Unexpected Results**: The paper notes that despite the defenses, sophisticated methods could still allow violations.

+### 6. Implications for LLM Safety
+- **Safety Concerns**: Findings highlight vulnerabilities in LLMs regarding semantics and prompting strategies.
+- **Recommendations**: The work suggests that understanding prompt construction could significantly enhance defenses against jailbreak vulnerabilities in LLMs.

+### 7. Missing Information & Caveats
+- **Missing Sections**: Methodology is not fully detailed in the provided text.
+- **Ambiguous Areas**: There is no thorough explanation of the implementation details of the "semantic firewall" or specific experimental parameters in certain sections.
+The paper also notes the complexity of defining threats accurately across different cultural lines.

 ### Who is ChatGPT?
 Benchmarking LLMs' Psychological Portrayal Using PsychoBench
 #### 1. Summary of this text
 This paper presents PsychoBench, a framework designed to evaluate the psychological portrayal of LLMs through thirteen psychometric scales.
 The scales are classified into four categories: personality traits, interpersonal relationships, motivational tests, and emotional abilities.
 The study assesses various LLMs, including text-davinci-003, ChatGPT, GPT-4, and LLaMA-2 models.
 A unique aspect of this research is the implementation of a jailbreak approach to circumvent safety protocols and explore the intrinsic characteristics of these models.
 The findings offer insights into the psychological attributes of LLMs and their implications for future AI interactions.